-&lt;sup>8 The Provost sends notice of the approval to the Chancellor with copies to the Senate/Council Chair, Divisional Chair, Divisional Director, CCGA Chair, UCEP Chair, UCPB Chair, Senate Executive Director, CCGA analyst, UCEP analyst, UCPB analyst, campus registrar, and campus contacts (include faculty proponents).
+13 The Provost sends notice of the approval to the Chancellor with copies to the Senate/Council Chair, Divisional Chair, Divisional Director, CCGA Chair, UCEP Chair, UCPB Chair, Senate Executive Director, CCGA analyst, UCEP analyst, UCPB analyst, campus registrar, and campus contacts (include faculty proponents).

-- 1. Upon approval by the campus administration and the Divisional Senate, the Chancellor sends the proposal to the Provost and the Council Chair.
-CCGA, UCEP, and UCPB assess whether the change is substantive and advise the Council Chair.
-If substantive programmatic/curricular changes or a substantial need for new resources are associated with the name change, the campus must follow the procedures in Section IV.
+- are associated with the name change, the campus must follow the procedures in Section IV.
 Reconstitutions of Academic Programs and Academic Units. - 2.
 If the name change does not present substantive programmatic/curricular changes or a substantial need for new resources, the Academic Council Chair places the name change proposal directly on the Academic Council agenda and then notifies the Provost of Council's favorable review.
-The next step in this "simple name change" process is # 6 below. - 3.
+The next step in this "simple name change" process is #6 below. - 3.
 If there are substantive programmatic/curricular changes or substantial new resources are indicated, the Council Chair notifies the Provost that the Senate wishes to review the proposal.
 CCGA, UCEP, UCPB, and any other Senate committees designated by the Council Chair, conduct a full review of the proposal. - 4.
-The CCGA Chair convenes a Senate subcommittee with the chairs of UCEP, UCPB, and any other participating Senate committees to coordinate/expedite these reviews, as appropriate. - 5.
+The CCGA Chair convenes a Senate subcommittee with the chairs of UCEP, UCPB, and any other participating Senate committees to coordinate these reviews. - 5.
 Senate review committees report their recommendations to the Academic Council.
 If review committees do not concur in their final recommendations, then the Academic Council Chair acts as an arbiter.
 The Council Chair notifies the Provost of the outcome of the Senate review. - 6.
 The Provost recommends approval or rejection of the proposal to the President. - 7.
 If approved, the Provost notifies the campus and other stakeholders.
+14

-&lt;sup>9 The Provost sends notification of the outcome of the review to the Chancellor, with copies to the Council Chair, CCGA Chair, UCEP Chair, UCPB Chair, Senate Executive Director, CCGA analyst, UCEP analyst, UCPB analyst, campus registrar, and campus contacts (including faculty proposer).
+14 The Provost sends notification of the outcome of the review to the Chancellor, with copies to the Council Chair, CCGA Chair, UCEP Chair, UCPB Chair, Senate Executive Director, CCGA analyst, UCEP analyst, UCPB analyst, campus registrar, and campus contacts (including faculty proposer).